A Stop at Willoughby

 "A Stop at Willoughby" is episode 30 of the American television anthology series The Twilight Zone.
 Rod Serling cited this as his favorite story from the first season of the series.

 Opening narration

 Plot

-Gart Williams is a contemporary New York City advertising executive who has grown exasperated with his career.
-His overbearing boss, Oliver Misrell, angered by the loss of a major account, lectures him about giving the "push-push-push" until Gart insults him.
+Gart Williams is a 20th-century New York City advertising executive who has grown exasperated with his career.
+His overbearing boss, Oliver Misrell, angered by the loss of a major account, lectures him about giving the "push-push-push" until Williams insults him.
 Unable to sleep properly at home, he drifts off for a short nap on the train during his daily commute through the November snow.